zhangyuygss/SVFSal/README.md

    After running demo code, you should find the output saliency map from `SVFS_ROOT/data/output`.
 Put your images into `SVFS_ROOT/data/images` if you want to run on your own dataset.

-   If you would like to download our saliency map results, you can also find them [here](https://pan.baidu.com/s/1gfCOxkJ)  via baidu pan or  [here](https://drive.google.com/open?id=1U04GTkN7KkNFDgT4iUqspJote7QYqGiG) via google drive.
+   If you would like to download our saliency map results, you can also find them [here](https://drive.google.com/open?id=1U04GTkN7KkNFDgT4iUqspJote7QYqGiG) via google drive or [here](https://pan.baidu.com/s/1gfCOxkJ).

 ### Training and evaluation